aopem/PsJsonQuery/README.md

 The PowerJson class can be used when working on a system that does not support jq for windows, but jq support is necessary or helpful.
 This class functions similarly to jq for windows, but with a few differences:

-- While PowerJson does use an ordered hashtable internally, output JSON from `Save()` is usually **NOT** in the same format as input JSON and will be out of order at the topmost level.
+- PowerJson typically has 2 space tabs instead of 4.
 This is why output is usually saved in a different file from the input file.
-- Changes made using `SetPath()` can be seen immediately if calling the `Paths()` function, but will not be outputted to a file until a `Save()` call is completed.
+- Changes made using `SetPath()` can be seen immediately if calling a PowerJson function, but will not be outputted to a file until a `Save()` call is completed.
 - Square brackets "[]" are optional in a query returning an array (i.e. `.json.query.array[].property`) can also be `.json.query.array.property`.
 - Queries output in JSON format, so `ConvertFrom-Json` should be used before doing any object manipulation after a query.